GfSE/SpecIF-Viewer/README.md

 - Import 'BPMN-XML' file
 - Import ArchiMate Open-Exchange (experimental)
 - Import from an URL or the local file system
+- Merge models of different tools and notations*
 - Browse the content ('resources') along the supplied hierarchy
 - Display model-element details when hovering over a representation on a diagram (in case of SVG images with annotated model-element identifier)
 - Create, clone and update resources with an input form derived from the respective resource class*